 6. Make a Puzzle

 If you are the crafty sort, you can take a picture of the piano and print it onto puzzle pieces (cardstock paper works fine–there are lots of puzzle patterns online you can use).
-Shutterfly and Walgreens offer customized photo puzzles.
-Snap a pic of your new piano (or ask our salespeople to email or text you one of our official images of the piano) and order a puzzle of your piano Christmas surprise.
+Shutterfly and Walgreens also offer customized photo puzzles.
+Snap a pic of your new piano (or ask our salespeople to email or text you one of our official images of the piano) and order a puzzle of your piano as a Christmas surprise.

 7. Framed Photo